openfinesse/arc/README.md

 ## Preparing Your Resume

 ARC uses a modular YAML format for your base resume, which allows the system to mix and match content effectively.
-You have two options:
+You have three options:

 1. **Create a resume.yaml file manually** following the structure in the example files
+2. **Import an existing resume in various formats** including PDF, Word (DOCX), Markdown, or plain text
-2. **Let ARC create one for you** by running the system without specifying a resume file
+3. **Let ARC create one for you** by running the system without specifying a resume file

+For the second option, ARC will use AI to automatically parse your existing resume and convert it into the required YAML structure.
+This feature supports:

+- PDF files
+- Microsoft Word documents (.docx, .doc)
+- Markdown files (.md)
+- Plain text files (.txt)
+- YAML files (if already in the correct format)

-For the second option, ARC will run a modularization process to create a structured YAML file from your inputs.
+For the third option, ARC will run a modularization process to create a structured YAML file from your inputs.

 ## Usage